-In-Site Links to Learning About Native American Symbols
+About Native American Symbols

 This is a powerful code to live by.
-Native American's were intimately connected with all of nature.
+Native Americans are intimately connected with all of nature.
 They understood the one is part of the whole.
 Just one cannot function without the cooperation and harmony of all else in the universe.
 Native American symbols reflect this kind of unity with surrounding and environment.

 Native American symbols bring concepts to mind that surpass words.
 These pictographs convey profound beliefs and perceptions.